 Another e-cigarette device, the IQOS by Philip Morris International, heats actual tobacco, not an e-liquid.
 IQOS has been sold in dozens of markets worldwide and was approved for sale in the U.S. by the FDA in April 2019.
 A patent infringement suit in July 2021 halted expansion plans.

 Sometimes vaping is promoted as a means to encourage cigarette smokers to switch to e-cigarettes and eventually quit using all products entirely.

 If vaping transitions smokers to quitting nicotine altogether, that’s a good thing.
-If vaping is less harmful than smoking, if people continue to vape, it may still be a better alternative.
+If vaping is less harmful than smoking, it may still be a better alternative even if people continue to vape.

 Aside from chemicals, most commercially available e-liquids contain nicotine, one of the most addictive substances on Earth, which may be especially dangerous for young people with developing brains.
 Vaping may have other health risks.

 Vaping seems to have many of the bad health effects of smoking.
 E-cigarettes may have the same drawbacks as traditional tobacco smoking.
-Both produce carcinogenic tar and dangerous gases such as carbon monoxide that cause negative effects such as
+Both produce carcinogenic tar and dangerous gases such as carbon monoxide that cause negative effects such as:

-Although vapes only heat a nicotine-infused liquid, the resulting aerosols may still contain chemicals from the liquid or even metals and chemicals from the e-cigarette device.
-Even the tobacco for IQOS may be chemically treated, producing similar toxins and health concerns as cigarettes and e-cigarettes.
+Although vapes only heat a nicotine-infused liquid, the resulting aerosols may still contain harmful chemicals from the liquid or even metals and chemicals from the e-cigarette device.
+The tobacco used for the IQOS device is chemically-treated, producing similar toxins and health concerns as cigarettes and e-cigarettes.